datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 1. the name of the column, in our example, _‘time’_
 2. a format string telling it how to extract the hours and minutes from the time column.

-Unix time is the number of seconds (minus leap seconds) that have elapsed since 00:00:00 Coordinated Universal Time (UTC), which corresponds to Thursday, 1 January 1970.
+"**Unix time**" is the number of seconds (minus leap seconds) that have elapsed since 00:00:00 Coordinated Universal Time (UTC), which corresponds to Thursday, 1 January 1970.

-The unix_timestamp function is similar to the to_timestamp function, and converts the time data into unix time, in seconds.
+The **unix_timestamp** function converts the time data into unix time, in seconds.
+It is called in a manner similar to the to_timestamp function, with the first argument giving the column name, and the second argument giving the format string.

-Once we have the time column converted to seconds, it will be straightforward to calculate the difference between two times.
+Once we have the time column converted to seconds, it will be straightforward to calculate the difference between two different timestamps.

 `@pre_exercise_code`
 ```{python}